 Our outstanding team of veterinary surgeons at easipetcare Chatham are here to bring to you and your pet the best possible veterinary care at the lowest possible price.
 We have a hugely experienced team, and we would like to introduce you to them.

-Having spent many years as both a veterinary nurse and practice manager, Sam has been delighted to take up the role of Head of Practice at Easipetcare Chatham.
+Having spent many years as both a veterinary nurse and practice manager, Sam now heads up our practices in Chatham & Dartford.

 “I look forward to welcoming our clients and patients by way of offering an outstanding service, and hope to meet you all personally very soon.”